 Charlie and Wm.
 Grant, like their two associates, were only armed with cap and ball pistols, had already discharged their loads at some young frying size turkeys and Loran and Hoffman, were riding young ponies.
 So the boys decided they were in no condition to charge such a large number of savages.
 As a consequence they returned to their homes, and conveyed the startling news.

-Cherry, accompanied by a Negro named Jack Loran, and, perhaps, one or two others, hurried to the scene where the savages charged the Box family, and discovered where the Indians had opened the feather beds, as usual, for the ticking.
+Cherry, accompanied by an African named Jack Loran, and, perhaps, one or two others, hurried to the scene where the savages charged the Box family, and discovered where the Indians had opened the feather beds, as usual, for the ticking.
 They also saw considerable leather on the ground that Mr. Box was bringing from eastern Texas to the local frontier citizens for the purpose of making shoes.
 So the tragedy had evidently occurred at this place, but up until this time, the body of Mr. Box had not been found.
 But after riding around the wagon three times, the citizens located Mr. Box lying in the broom-weeds, which were white with feathers.

 When the Indians were killing Mr. Box, his wife, Mary Box, and her eighteen year old daughter, Margaret; eleven year old daughter, Marzee, and seven year old daughter, Ida, in hysterical fright, left the wagon, and were hurrying to and fro in agony, although Mrs. Box was hardly able to be out of bed.
 With her infant baby hovered to her breast, she was tied on a wild horse, and Mrs. Box, and daughters started on the long journey toward northern Oklahoma or Kansas.
 Mrs. Box reported that nineteen Indians carried them away, but Charlie Grant stated that thirty-two savages were counted around the wagon.
 It is possible, however, these other Indians may have gone in a different direction.
 When they had gone a considerable distance, Mrs. Box's horse appeared to be somewhat fatigued and was slowing down.
 So a savage punched the animal in the side with a spear, which caused the pony to jump.
 When he did, Mrs. Box dropped her one week old baby.
 She then whirled her horse to pick it up, but was prevented by the Indians, who murdered the infant child in the most brutal manner, and before the eyes of its mother, who was already suffering inconceivable agony.